Quality Control & Analysis Guide

 How to Read Your Certificate Of Analysis (COA)

-Every peptide we dispatch has undergone batch testing and is accompanied by a Certificate of Analysis (COA).
+Every peptide we dispatch has undergone batch testing and is accompanied by a Certificate of Analysis.
 This document ensures the material you receive meets the exact specifications required for high-precision research.

 Here are the three key metrics we verify for every batch: